 Seminar on the Promotion of Accession to the International Counter-Terrorism Conventions and Protocols

-On behalf of the Government of Japan, I extend my warmest welcome to you who have come all the way to Japan to participate in the current seminar.
+On behalf of the government of Japan, I extend my warm welcome to you all.

-This seminar on promoting accession to the international Counter-terrorism Conventions and Protocols has been organized since 2003 to share experiences and expertise among participating states.
-This is the fifth seminar, and I am sincerely grateful for your continual participation.
+Since 2003, Japan has organized the seminar on promoting accession to the international Counter-Terrorism Conventions and Protocols to share experiences and expertise among participating states.
+I am sincerely grateful for your participation.

 Thank you very much.